xballoy/xballoy.github.io/_posts/2017-11-29-how-to-avoid-conditional-in-your-code.md

 ---
 layout: post
-title: "How to avoid conditional in your code"
+title: How to avoid conditional in your code
+description: Learn how to use a map instead of a conditional in your code with an example.
-author: "Xavier Balloy"
+author: Xavier Balloy
 tags:
   - code retreat
   - java